 Then we give an algorithm for general identical valuations in Algorithm~\ref{greedy-algorithm-for-general-identical-agents}.
-Similarly, the idea of Algorithm~\ref{greedy-algorithm-for-general-identical-agents} is simply assigning the new item to the agent with the minimum valuation for his current bundle.
+The allocating strategy of Algorithm~\ref{greedy-algorithm-for-general-identical-agents} is assigning the new item to the agent with the minimum valuation for his current bundle.

 \begin{theorem} Algorithm~\ref{greedy-algorithm-for-general-identical-agents} is an EF1 algorithm for general identical valuations that requires no adjustments. \end{theorem}